Tailored Tinnitus Treatment

 How does sound therapy alleviate tinnitus?

-Sound therapy is a major method of helping easing tinnitus symptoms.
-This overarching term refers to the use of sound in different forms; e.g., the use of hearing aids that amplify environmental sounds can help.
-The use of sound generators can help inhibit the tinnitus as well as help the individual habituate to the tinnitus.
+Sound therapy is a major method of helping ease tinnitus symptoms.
+This overarching term refers to the use of sound in different forms.
+For example the use of hearing aids that amplify environmental sounds can help.
+Use of sound generators can help inhibit the tinnitus as well as help the individual habituate to the tinnitus.
 The right hearing aid can alleviate or reduce the persistent ringing.

 New generation digital hearing aids are used in tinnitus sound therapy because they can be configured with additional inbuilt sound programs and generators.
 Hearing aids with inbuilt sound generators reduce the perceived contrast between the natural occurring environmental sound and the perceived tinnitus.